Joseph-Maulin/Appointment_Scheduler/README.md

 Java Appointment Scheduler

+This is a Java program for managing clients and client appointments.
+This project is mainly focused on MySQL connector, ZonedDateTime, Locale detection, JavaFx, and designing an ituitive user iterface.
+The main improvement I would like to make to this project would be try and make the appointment calendars a little more efficient.
+Otherwise, I feel as though the user experience using this software is pretty straight-forward.
+This project was a great learning experience in becoming more familar with various aspects of programming in Java.

 SCENARIO
 You are working for a software company that has been contracted to develop a scheduling desktop user interface application.
 The contract is with a global consulting organization that conducts business in multiple languages and has main offices in Phoenix, Arizona; New York, New York; and London, England.
 The consulting organization has provided a MySQL database that your application must pull data from.
 The database is used for other systems and therefore its structure cannot be modified.